BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 Consider the previous example of setting properties on a fictional table view class.
 This is effectively saying "Hey, you, tableView... you will have 26 sections."
 You are directly telling an object what to do, issuing a command.
 If this were a movie script, it would look like:

-ME: Hey tableView, you have 26 sections
+ME: Hey tableView, you have 26 sections</br>
 TABLEVIEW: Understood

 The delegation pattern flips the script around.
 Instead of me telling the object what to do, I design it so that the object can ask questions instead, and I will answer them.
 So I will be the delegate for the table view, and the script then looks like this: